 As of 2019, we’ve seen impressive progress from the Enjin project, with the addition of an easy to use blockchain explorer, an in-wallet dApp browser, and a marketplace that allows gamers to easily buy and sell the assets acquired in the multiverse games.

-Continued expansion will help drive adoption, but what the project really needs now is a blockbuster game that draws in millions of players.
-With that one blockbuster, they could bring both the ENJ coin and the Multiverse into mainstream gaming.
+The continued expansion will help drive adoption, but what the project really needs now is a blockbuster game that draws in millions of players.
+With that one blockbuster, they could bring the ENJ coin and the Multiverse into mainstream gaming.